 Thus, the main audience for sponsored videos I have is online entrepreneurs

-Who are trying to build and grow a business.
+Those who are trying to build and grow a business.
 It’s important when you try and close the brand deal that advertisers want to know, well, who’s your audience, I have a global audience of entrepreneurs online building businesses and I have things like this Continuing Education Program, my Mastermind Group, I am all set up to serve entrepreneurs online.

 Another thing that’s critical if you want to get brand deals: Make it easy to be contacted

-When you do sell people, then you want to be able to answer questions for potential sponsors ahead of time and this is something I’ve just recently started doing better.
+If you do sell people, then you want to be able to answer questions for potential sponsors ahead of time and this is something I’ve just recently started doing better.

 In fact, I’ve probably missed or not been available for 95% over the years of sponsored videos because I tried to make it difficult to contact me, I had so many things going on.
-And I’ve recently just cleared my business out and got down to basics.
+I’ve recently just cleared my business out and got down to basics.

 Be in contact with people and make it easy for people to contact you.
-I’ve got my phone number, my WhatsApp and an email submission form all on this page, all of them I actually read.
+I’ve got my phone number, my WhatsApp and an email submission form all on this page, all of them I read.
 Therefore it’s very easy to contact me and ask questions.

 I don’t want sponsors who want to just use me to get views, so to speak, and don’t have any interest in helping me build my brand and matching the content I’m creating with the audience I have.

 For example, the staple of my videos is an honest presentation.
 This is why I do not edit the majority of my videos, I simply talk from the heart because I know what I’m talking about.
-I accept to the little imperfections and it gives a little extra humanity that viewers actually enjoy and struggle to find in a world of highly edited and polished content.
+I accept the little imperfections and it gives a little extra humanity that viewers enjoy and struggle to find in a world of highly edited and polished content.